pavankapoor31/groupquest/README.md

 # Welcome to GroupQuest!

-Hi!
-GroupQuest is an all in one study and event planner where you can create events to collaborate with different people with similar interests!
+Hi! **GroupQuest** is an all-in-one study and event planner where you can create events to collaborate with different people with similar interests!
+It includes key features such as chatting with different people, user authentication, creating events, and setting goals to track your progress.

-It includes key features such as to chat with different people, user authentication, setting goals to track your progress.
+Developed as a part of **I got skills to show** hackathon organized by [**LeagueX**](https://www.leaguex.com/)

 ## Cloning the repo:
 <code>git clone https://github.com/pavankapoor31/groupquest</code>